-All employees who have occupational exposure to bloodborne pathogens receive initial and annual training conducted by the Environmental Health and Safety Officer.
+All employees who have occupational exposure to bloodborne pathogens receive initial and annual training conducted by the Environmental Health and Safety Office.
+It is the responsibility of the manager and supervisors of covered employees to ensure training is scheduled as required.
 All employees who have occupational exposure to bloodborne pathogens receive training on the epidemiology, symptoms, and transmission of bloodborne pathogen diseases.
 In addition, the training program covers, at a minimum, the following elements: